 - 620 minimum FICO score, lender “overlays” may also apply.
 Read more about FHA Loan Details.
 The credit requirements for this program are more relaxed when compared to standard FHA loans.
 Derogatory credit (missed payments, etc) as a result of the disaster and missed work is often overlooked.

 - Your previous residence must have been located in a Federally declared disaster location and be damaged to such an extent that rebuilding or replacing is necessary.
 Remember, borrowers have up to one year from the date the disaster area was declared to apply.
-Be sure you can document residency, also save any insurance claim forms, photos and other important information if possible.
+Be sure you can document residency, and also save any insurance claim forms, FEMA documentation, photos, and other important information if possible.

 - 203h loans are for principal owner residences only.
-There is occupancy requirement for this program – no investment homes permitted.
+There is an occupancy requirement for this program – investment homes are not permitted.
 The new home being purchased is NOT required to be in the same location.
-Example: your home in Tampa was destroyed and you want to relocate to Jacksonville – this is acceptable.
+Example: your home in Fort Myers was destroyed and you want to relocate to Jacksonville – this is acceptable.

 - Principal Residences – Single-Family Homes, PUD